Thien021103/BluetoothScanner/README.md

 # BluetoothScanner
-This is Bluetooth classic and ble scanner app written in Java
+This is Bluetooth classic and BLE scanner app written in Java

 # To test with Classic:
 Make sure you can see